Economics and Finance

 Modules

-Microeconomics is a major branch of economic science that studies the behaviour of individuals in making decisions as buyers, sellers, business owners and government.
-This module introduces students to the key fundamental ideas of Microeconomics and covers the principles, technical language, concepts and fundamental methodologies.
-This includes the utilization and distribution of limited or scarce resources in the creation, production, supply and consumption of goods and services to meet demands.
-Where relevant, alternative economic approaches will be identified and considered.
-Real world data and case studies will be used to reinforce learning and insight.
-Students will be supported in tutorial seminars to build numeric competency through exercises using economic and business mathematics and statistics.
+This module introduces students to the principles of microeconomics and macroeconomics.
+Microeconomics is the branch of economic science that studies the behaviour of individuals in making decisions as buyers, sellers, business owners and government.
+Macroeconomics studies issues and problems at the level of the national and international economy.
+In Microeconomics, topics covered include the utilization and distribution of limited or scarce resources in the creation, production, supply and consumption of goods and services to meet demands.
+Macroeconomic topics covered include economic growth, sustainability, balance of payments, imports, national income (GDP), unemployment, inflation, consumption, money markets, the financial system and macroeconomic policy.
+Where relevant, alternative economic approaches such as pluralism will be identified and considered.
+Students will learn the key fundamental ideas, technical language, concepts and fundamental methodologies.
+Real-world data, case studies and problem sets will be used to develop learning and insight.
+Students will also be supported to build numeric competency through exercises using economics and mathematics.

 Whatever a student’s future career, there are certain professional skills that are required in the workplace.
 This module provides opportunities to acquire and apply essential skills for academic success, while also developing digital skills that are a prerequisite for a successful career.